pivotal/credhub-release/docs/backup-restore-recommendations.md

 The process for backing up the CredHub encryption key differs based on the encryption provider enabled.
 The following list includes recommendations for each supported type.

-#### internal
+#### Internal

 The internal provider performs encryption and decryption operations using a symmetrical AES key.
-This key, which is a hexadecimal value provided to the application during deployment, should be stored in a secure place so that it can be provided in a future recovery deployment.
+This key is derived from the `encryption_password` value provided in your deployment manifest and a salt stored in the database.
+The `encryption_password` value should be stored in a secure place so that it can be provided in a future recovery deployment.

 #### Luna HSM

 The Luna HSM is designed to not allow the removal of key material stored on the device.
 This security principal means a traditional data export is not possible with a Luna HSM.
 The two recommended options for data resiliency with a Luna HSM provider are to setup a redundant HSM configuration or to manage a 'Luna Backup HSM' device.

-Starting in v0.5.0, CredHub supports management and integration to an HA Luna HSM cluster.
+CredHub supports management and integration to an HA Luna HSM cluster.
 In this configuration, multiple (N) HSMs service requests using mirrored partitions, each containing a copy of the encryption key.
-This provides redundancy so that N–1 HSMs may fail without the loss availability or key material.
+This provides redundancy so that N–1 HSMs may fail without the loss of availability or key material.

 An example of an HA HSM configuration can be [found here][1].